 T-Systems therefore came up with a strict Zero Outage concept

-in 2011 which has been reviewed and certified by TÜV Rheinland.
+since 2011 which has been reviewed and certified by TÜV Rheinland.
 In redundant, high-performance data centers in Germany, T-Systems offers IT availability levels of up to 99.999 percent.
 Any remaining residual risk is addressed with a particularly extensive incident management system.
-In the latest TRI*M customer satisfaction survey carried out by TNS Infratest, T-Systems once again scored top marks and was among the best ten percent of all IT providers for the third year in succession.
+For more than six consecutive years, T-System has been consistently ranked among the top ten percent of all IT vendors in TRI*M's customer satisfaction survey by TNS Infratest.

 Competitive advantage through transformation

 Customers hope to secure a competitive advantage through the digital transformation of their applications.
 T-Systems meets these requirements with secure solutions from the German cloud.
-After all, the transition of applications to the cloud with the Cloudifier is part of application management.
-This is clear from the results of the study: as the digitization of business processes progresses, the need for web applications is increasing – for mobile platforms and in all areas of external and internal communication as well as collaboration in companies.
+After all, the transition of applications to the cloud is part of application management.
+As the digitization of business processes progresses, the need for web applications is increasing – for mobile platforms and in all areas of external and internal communication as well as collaboration in companies.